sxiii/bank-of-ideas/README.md

 4. **Transparency agreement:** the idea of "The Open Bank of Ideas" is sharing, exchanging, improving and caring.
 Please do understand that transparency is a requirement in here and if you want somebody to make or improve your project, you need to share 200% of your ideas, materials etc. etc. For example, you might want to include a link to your own github repository with more details on your project, link to website, as well as register a social network accounts for news etc.
 5. **Moral & Etique:** your idea should be GOOD in general terms of Moral and Etique.
 We will NOT elaborate on what is Moral and Etique here explicitly and ON PURPOSE.
 Please do read on this topic in any other preferred source and develop your morality yourself!
 As an easy to understand example, we will have a zero tolerance on projects related to creating a weapons of any kind, crimes against humanity, hidden surveillance projects, projects that will highly probably lead to runied world, destroyed climate, bad ecology, or animal-harm projects.
 If you're unsure about your project, please share it with tags #unsure and #moderation-required, and we will try to find resources to research on the topic and find it as "general good" or "general bad".
 Please do understand that if your idea will fall into "general bad" category, it might be banned from The Open Bank of Ideas, sorry for that.

+### General parts
+One project can maximally be consisted of two parts:
+* Project idea description markdown file (additional "external" files on the project can be linked)
+* Resource exchange description markdown file
+If your project have both files, please cross-link them so people can find them easily.

 ### How to add your idea (AKA "THE PROCESS")
 1. Clone this repository ```git clone sxiii/bank-of-ideas```.
-2. Add your idea to the section (folder) that you think it should belong, as a markdown file, with the following name scheme: ``` [ folder/project-name-superbrief-proposal.md ]```.
-For example, if you would like to add a description about your idea of making a neuro-helmet as a neuro-interface for doctors, please make file similar to ```[ neuro/neurointerface-for-doctors.md ]```.
-Add images if needed as files ```[ neuro/neurointerface-for-doctors-illustration-1.png ]```.
+2. Add your idea to the section (folder) that you think it should belong, as a markdown file, with the following name scheme: ```[ ideas/folder/project-name-superbrief-description.md ]```.
+For example, if you would like to add a description about your idea of making a neuro-helmet as a neuro-interface for doctors, please make file similar to ```[ ideas/neuro/neurointerface-for-doctors.md ]```.
+Add images if needed as files ```[ ideas/neuro/neurointerface-for-doctors-illustration-1.png ]```.
+Larger files should be hosted externally and just linked in the file.
+3. If your idea has a resource exchange proposal, don't forget to add that as a separate markdown file.
+Filename should match your main project MD file, but the folder for the exchange proposal will be different.
+In general, it'll be ```[ resources/request-type/project-name.md ]```.
+For similar example above, if you need doctors to help you to develop your device, it will be: ```[ resources/people/neurointerface-for-doctors.md ]```.
+This mean you want to exchange "resource" by type "people" under your project "neurointerface for doctors".
+Dont't forget to cross-link file #2 and #1.
-3. Create a pull request with short info on your project.
+4. Create a pull request with short info on your project.

 ### What should be in the project's markdown file?
 1. Brief / super short description about your project.
 Ideally, in 3 phrases.
 2. "Medium" / normal idea description, without too much details.
 Usually this is from half page of text up to 2 pages of text.
 3. Images (one, two or several) can be included here too as markdown allows.
 The format is ```! [ img name ] ( img url )``` without spaces.
 4. External links.
 The format is ```[ link name ] ( link url )``` without spaces:
+* resource file cross-link
 * idea / project repository link
 * idea / project website link
 * github issue discussion link
 * any additional link that's relevant
 5. Author of the idea and preference or non-preference of mentioning of the author.
 6. Proposed license scheme for the project.

+### What should be in the resource exchange markdown file?
+1. Brief / super short description about your project (if you have main idea file, just copy-paste brief from there).
+2. If you have main project markdown file, don't include full description, but include a cross-link to it here.
+3. Request type (one of the following: places, prizes, people, items, food, money)
+4. Your exchange terms descrition and proposal (note: they should not be 100% final, just for reference!)
+5. External links.
+The format is ```[ link name ] ( link url )``` without spaces:
+* related idea / project repository link
+* related idea / project website link
+* github issue discussion link
+* any additional link that's relevant

 ### What is markdown and how it's done?
 It's an easy and understandable syntax for writing a documents, briefs and other papers.
 [Read more](http://en.wikipedia.org/wiki/Markdown)